brnsampson/dev_env_setup/README.md

 This repo is meant to be everything necessary for setting up and running a windows and linux development environment.
 It does not contain any code project, but will include a couple vagrantfiles for setting up VMs with a basic infrastructure setup e.g. monitoring and log collection.
 Those can be used as starting points for setting up development environments for specific application stacks.

-Please note that this was written on and for linux.
-I would be surprised if anything works as-is on mac or windows.
+Please note that not everything will work on every OS.
+I will try to note in each directory where it should work, but no promises.

 # Prereqs